DarkRose2021/DarkRose2021/README.md

 - I have experience in HTML, CSS, Python

-- Ive used Android Studios, Intelij, VSC, Visual Studio
+- I've used Android Studios, Intelij, VSC, Visual Studio

 <!---
 DarkRose2021/DarkRose2021 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.